-My train trip from Nantes to Albi didn’t go as planned.
+My train trip from Nantes to Albi didn’t go exactly as planned.
 Suddenly the train stopped and we (all the passengers) were told the engine was on fire and asked outside the train so we spent hours under the burning hot sun waiting the engine to cool down.
 It was a bit uncomfortable (no cafe in the train so no water or food) but not scary and almost adventurous.
 I met some wonderful and really helpful people.
 A French speaking lady and an English speaking man sitting next to me shared their water with me and kept me updated with ongoing French announcements.

 A few hours later I finally sat in another train in Bordeaux.
-I met a Swedish boy who was visiting French film festivals and we had a nice meal (offered to the passengers stuck in the burning train) and a chat.
+I met a Swedish boy who was visiting French film festivals and we had a nice meal (offered to the passengers who were stuck in the burning train) and a chat.
 Unfortunately our train was late again so I missed every possible train to Albi and found myself in Marseille in the middle of night waiting for a night bus at a dark, empty and a bit scary bus station.
-I was relieved to see a man wearing a priest outfit and carrying huge suitcases and made me smile to see he looked equally relieved to see me (he was traveling from Sri Lanka and we spent a couple of hours keeping company to each other and discussing about our countries, languages and religions and in the end he offered his help in case I ever want to visit his country or need any local advices).
+I was relieved to see a man wearing a priest outfit and carrying huge suitcases and made me smile to see he looked equally relieved to see me.
+He was traveling from Sri Lanka and we spent a couple of hours keeping company to each other and discussing about our countries, languages and religions and in the end he offered his help in case I ever want to visit his country or need any local advices.

 My bus was on time and I was in Albi around 2 am.
 The first thing I saw was my French friends waiting at the bus station.
 I still can’t believe they actually came to pick me up in the middle of the night!!!!
 So kind and made me feel incredibly lucky.
 I was happy to wake up in Albi next morning.
 Such a beautiful place, I had no idea in advance.